SeaOfNodes/Simple/chapter09/README.md

   other things, before running all other peeps.
 This implies a sorted worklist, but the count of unique orders is really limited - a radix sort is all that is needed.
-We'll have to break up the peepholes into some categories like "strictly reducing" vs "same Nodes but swapping e.g. `Mul` for `Shift`, vs getting more freedom (edge bypass), vs "grow now because shrink later".
+We'll have to break up the peepholes into some categories like
+  - "strictly reducing" vs
+  - "same Nodes but swapping e.g. `Mul` for `Shift`, vs
+  - getting more freedom (edge bypass), vs
+  - "grow now because shrink later" (inlining lands in this camp).

 * Also there's a benefit to not always grabbing from either end of the list - many peep patterns might go quadratic if approached from one end or another, because they modify something then push it back onto the list where it immediately gets pulled again.
-I.e., you end up spinning in a loop repeating the same peeps.
+I.e., you end up spinning in a loop repeating the same peeps while slowly migrating a e.g. left-spine add-tree into a right-spine add-tree.
 A psuedo-random pull uses randomization to defeat bad peep patterns.